codatio/codat-docs/docs/auth-flow/optimize/optimize-the-connection-journey.md

   </a>
   : the world’s largest mobile app design reference library

-:::info Think about your usecase
+:::info Think about your use case

 Whilst these recommendations apply universally, some examples are more relevant for specific use cases, such as lending and underwriting, insights, or reconciliation.
 :::